Portable-Linux-Apps/Portable-Linux-Apps.github.io/apps/celestia-enanched.md

 # CELESTIA-ENANCHED

- An enhanced 1.6.x version of the 3D space visualizer.
+ Celestia is a Real-time 3D space simulator.

+ This is an enhanced AppImage version with extra detailed maps.

  ![Istantanea_2023-05-02_16-03-32 png](https://user-images.githubusercontent.com/88724353/235691609-21c4f609-b162-4c39-ae75-a233a441ec64.jpg)